duckdb/duckdb-web/docs/sql/statements/attach.md

 The `DETACH` statement allows previously attached database files to be closed and detached, releasing any locks held on the database file.

+> Closing the connection, e.g., invoking the [`close()` function in Python](../../api/python/dbapi#connection)), does not release the locks held on the database files as the file handle is held by the main DuckDB instance (in Python's case, the `duckdb` module).

 ## Name Qualification

 The fully qualified name of catalog objects contains the *catalog*, the *schema* and the *name* of the object.
 For example: